 }

-The confidence score tells you how strongly the answer is supported by the retrieved documents.
+The support_score tells you how strongly the answer is supported by the retrieved documents.
 The grounded boolean tells you whether the fact-checker verified the claims.
 The retrieval_path shows which retrieval strategy was used (BM25, reranked, or full dense retrieval).
 This is not a black box — every answer is self-explicable.

 Most RAG APIs stop at "retrieve chunks and pass them to an LLM."
 Wauldo goes further:

-"quality_mode": "premium"to use GPT-4.1 for complex questions, or let the system auto-select the best model based on query complexity - Tenant isolation — Documents are scoped by tenant.
+• Tenant isolation — Documents are scoped by tenant.
 Your users' data never leaks across accounts.
-BM25 scoring is tenant-scoped, meaning search results reflect only that tenant's documents
+BM25 scoring is tenant-scoped, meaning search results reflect only that tenant's documents.

 You can test the full pipeline right now without writing any code.
 The live demo lets you upload a file, ask questions, and see the audit trail in real time.